 LOW IRON LEVEL

 The human body stores some iron to replace any that is lost.
-However, low iron level over a long period of time can lead to iron deficiency anemia.
+However, a low iron level over a long period of time can lead to iron deficiency anemia.
 Symptoms include lack of energy, shortness of breath, headache, irritability, dizziness, or weight loss.
 Physical signs of lack of iron are a pale tongue and spoon-shaped nails.

 - Women who are menstruating, especially if they have heavy periods